A thriving, sustainable and inclusive publishing industry for local and global readers

 3. Improve Ministry of Education liaison with publishers

 Educational publishers provide New Zealand Curriculum-aligned materials to schools, to support the needs of all students and teachers.
-Changes at the Ministry of Education over recent years have made communications difficult at times.
-We seek a stable, transparent system to provide guidance about the latest Ministry thinking and any changes to the Curriculum.
+Recent changes at the Ministry of Education have made communications difficult at times.
+We continue to seek a stable, transparent system to provide guidance about the latest Ministry thinking and any changes to the Curriculum.
+We would like to contribute to best practice publishing guidelines for the Ministry in order to support contracting of creative works.
 This will give clarity and certainty for the work of educational publishers.

 4. Accelerate development of export markets